UTAH LEADS TOGETHER

 Economic recovery is not like flipping a switch, it's more like moving a dial.
 The color-coded health guidance system developed by the task force will guide Utahns as we make adjustments to open businesses, but still keep our most at risk populations safe.

-Guidelines for each phase of the dial can be found in the Color-coded Guidelines document of the plan.
+Guidelines for each restriction level of the dial can be found in the Color-coded Guidelines document of the plan.

 Regardless of the level, Utahns are asked to adhere to these rules of conduct: